-Area of Specialist Support and Links Notes 6.
-Planning for Now and the Future 6.1.
+6. Planning for Now and the Future

+6.1.
 Medical Information such as reports for specialists, treatment providers, x-ray reports, imaging reports etc. are your information.
 These reports are about you and you have a right to obtain these reports.
 Obtain copies of important documents and communicate as you see appropriate to your family/doctor/hospital.
-My Health Record is secure online summary of your health information 6.2.
-Advanced Care Planning includes preparing a Will which is a legal document that clearly sets out your wishes for the distribution of your assets after your death.
-Having a clear, legally valid and up-to-date Will is the best way to help ensure that your assets are protected and distributed according to your wishes appointing a Power of Attorney which is a legal document appointing a person or trustee organisation of your choice, to manage your financial and legal affairs while you are alive. appointing an Enduring Guardian which is a legal document that allows someone you appoint to make lifestyle, health and medical decisions for you when you are not capable of doing this for yourself.
-Your Enduring Guardian may make decisions such as where you live, what services are provided to you at home and what medical treatment you receive if you are not capable of doing this for yourself talking about your wishes and values about medical treatment and interventions.
+My Health Record is a secure online summary of your health information.

+6.2.
+Advanced Care Planning includes:

+- preparing a Will which is a legal document that clearly sets out your wishes for the distribution of your assets after your death.
+Having a clear, legally valid and up-to-date will is the best way to help ensure that your assets are protected and distributed according to your wishes - appointing a Power of Attorney which is a legal document appointing a person or trustee organisation of your choice, to manage your financial and legal affairs while you are alive. - appointing an Enduring Guardian which is a legal document that allows someone you appoint to make lifestyle, health and medical decisions for you when you are not capable of doing this for yourself.
+Your Enduring Guardian may make decisions such as where you live, what services are provided to you at home and what medical treatment you receive if you are unable to do this for yourself. - talking about your wishes and values about medical treatment and interventions.
 Thinking about making an Advanced Care Directive, which is sometimes referred to as a 'Living Will', that needs to be taken into account before medical treatment decisions are made on your behalf.
 Different states have different legislation.
-Discuss with family, GP and Social Worker 6.3.
-A NSW Ambulance Authorised Care Plan can help you and your family prepare for traumatic events before they occur.
-All care plans are designed and kept by you and reviewed annually 6.4.
-A funeral is a ceremony connected with the burial, cremation, or other of the body of a dead person, or the burial (or equivalent) with the attendant observances arrangements.
-You or your family might want to consider making arrangements before death
+Discuss with family, GP and Social Worker - Please note: These documents may have different names and require different application processes in the ACT and NT.
+Please speak to your MND Advisor or Infoline for further information. - 6.3.
+A funeral is a ceremony connected with the burial, cremation, or other rite for someone who has died.
+This can be planned in advance if wished.